snowdream/snowdream-books-android/books-sources/linux-c-functions-zh/section1/isascii.md

 126 is an ascii character:~
 127 is an ascii character:
 128 is not an ascii character
-129 is not an ascii character
+129 is not an ascii character</pre>